-Although it’s certainly not the most powerful device available, a Raspberry Pi 3 B+ is a great entry-level option.
+Although it’s certainly not the most powerful device available, the CanaKit Raspberry Pi 4 4GB Starter Kit is a great entry-level option.
 You can easily turn the Raspberry Pi into an inexpensive Plex server.
 It’s best for users planning on streaming in-home only, or for a travel Plex server.
 Try installing Kodi as well for a home theater PC (HTPC) combined with Plex media server functionality.

 The Intel NUC 7 Mini PC is compact, but the i5-7260U CPU offers a decent PassMark rating just shy of 6000.
 With VESA mounting bracket compatibility, you can attach to the back of a TV or monitor.